-The Balance Sheet, as set out on page 31, shows the value, as at the Balance Sheet date, of the Joint Committee's assets and liabilities.
+The Balance Sheet, as set out on page 30, shows the value, as at the Balance Sheet date, of the Joint Committee's assets and liabilities.
 The net assets of the Joint Committee (assets less liabilities) are matched by the reserves held by the Joint Committee.
 Reserves are reported in two categories.
-The first category of reserves are usable reserves, i.e. those reserves that the

-Joint Committee may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve that may only be used to fund capital expenditure or repay debt).
+The first category of reserves are usable reserves, i.e. those reserves that the Joint Committee may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve that may only be used to fund capital expenditure or repay debt).
 The second category of reserves is those that the Joint Committee is not able to use to provide services.
 This category of reserves includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold; and reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations'.

-The Net Worth of the Joint Committee, at 31 March 2016, has moved into a positive position as a result of a reduction in the Pensions Reserve liability and an increase in General Reserves.
+The Net Worth of the Joint Committee, at 31 March 2017, remains in a positive position as a result of a minimal increase in the Pensions Reserve liability offset by an increase in General Reserves.
 The Joint Committee, in accordance with the International Financial Reporting Standards, is required to report the financial position of the pension scheme in the annual statutory accounts.
-There is no immediate need to fund this deficit.
+There is no immediate need to fund the Pension deficit.

 The pension scheme is managed independently of arc21 by the Northern Ireland Local Government Superannuation Committee (NILGOSC) which has a financial strategy designed to manage surpluses and deficits on an ongoing basis.
-Financial reports are produced regularly and contribution rates (both employer and employee) are adjusted to ensure that, over time, the level of assets available should be sufficient to meet the liabilities of the scheme
+Financial reports are produced regularly and contribution rates (both employer and employee) are adjusted to ensure that, over time, the level of assets available should be sufficient to meet the liabilities of the scheme.

-The statutory commitment of the Joint Committee is to ensure that the contribution rates determined by the Department of the Environment are paid to NILGOSC.
+The statutory commitment of the Joint Committee is to ensure that the contribution rates determined by the Department for Communities are paid to NILGOSC and the Joint Committee has fully complied with its requirements in this regard.

 From a practical point of view, the level of General Reserves is a better reflection of the financial strength of the Joint Committee.
-The level of £922,346 General Reserves shown at 31 March 2016 (£495,552 31/3/2015) would be considered to be at the level required to deal adequately with any contingencies should they arise.
-The policy adopted by the Joint Committee sets the desired minimum level of general reserves at £500,000 but taking into account challenges in the coming years the level of General Reserves at 31/3/16 places the Joint Committee in a strong position to deal with these challenges.
+The level of £1,178,957 General Reserves shown at 31 March 2017 (£922,346 31/3/2016) would be considered to be at the level required to deal adequately with any contingencies as they arise.
+Taking into account challenges in the coming years the level of General Reserves at 31/3/17 places the Joint Committee in a strong position to deal with these challenges.